-Pediatric Ophthalmology: for dealing with eye disorders of infants and young children including strabismus (misaligned eyes)
+- Pediatric Ophthalmology: It deals with eye disorders of infants and young children including strabismus (misaligned eyes)

-Neuro-Ophthalmology: deals with vision disorders caused by nervous system problems, specifically the brain
+- Neuro-Ophthalmology: It deals with vision disorders caused by nervous system problems, specifically the brain

-Ophthalmic Pathology: involves the diagnosis of neoplastic eye condition (also known as surgical pathology or surgical ophthalmology).
-Ocular oncology, a sub-specialization focused mainly on eye tumors and cancer of the eye or its parts.
+- Ophthalmic Pathology: It involves the diagnosis of a neoplastic eye condition (also known as surgical pathology or surgical ophthalmology).
+Ocular oncology is a sub-specialization focused mainly on eye tumors and cancer of the eye or its parts.